Are Cell Phones Dangerous?

 New Assessment from International Research Group Says Cell Phones May Be Carcinogenic to Humans

 A leading international group of researchers now says that cell phones may be carcinogenic to humans.
-The group, the International Agency for Research on Cancer (IARC), just completed a meeting from May 24 to 31, 2011, in which they reviewed dozens of studies focusing on the relationship between use of cell phones and cancer.
+The group, the International Agency for Research on Cancer (IARC), just completed a meeting from May 24 to 31, 2011, in which they reviewed dozens of studies focusing on the relationship between use of cell phones, cancer, and brain tumors.
 Some of those studies focused specifically on the relationship between use of cell phones and gliomas (a malignant type of brain tumor).

 The IARC researchers agreed that there may be a connection between higher rates of cancer and a form of electromagnetic radiation released from cell phones, and have now classified cell phones in Category 2B, a category reserved for materials that may possibly be carcinogenic to humans.
 Examples of other Category 2B materials include gasoline and napthalene (the traditional ingredient in mothballs).